MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 >[!IMPORTANT]
 > This feature is in preview and isn't available to everyone.
 It will gradually roll out to customers on the Insiders and Production rings in May 2021.

 From the Sync health dashboard, admins can check the sync status and sync app version of individual devices, monitor Known Folder Move roll out, and track sync errors.
-The insights range from a high-level executive summary to a drill-down of sync status per device, to be used in a variety of administrative scenarios.
+The insights range from a high-level executive summary to a drill-down of sync status per device, to be used in various administrative scenarios.

 ## Requirements